In the Jewish religion observing a Yahrzeit means the acknowledgment of the anniversary of a loved one’s death.

 The Yahrzeit anniversary date will correspond to the Hebrew date of death rather than the English date of death.
 In practice, this means that the observed yahrzeit date will change each year on the secular calendar.

-Typically the Yahrzeit candle will be lit at Sunday.
+Typically, the Yahrzeit candle will be lit at sundown.
 Prayers and remembrances can be said at the time of candle lighting.

 To help our families observe the Yahrzeit for their loved ones, Shalom Memorial has the ability to send email reminders along with prayers to be said.
 For those individuals who elect to receive Yahrzeit reminders, Shalom Memorial will send the email ten days prior to the observed Yahrzeit date each year.